 The 2014 Oscar nominations have not only been safe this year, they’ve also been overwhelmingly predictable.
 With Jennifer Lawrence stealing the BAFTA and Golden Globe from Lupita Nyong’o for her supporting role in American Hustle, the legitimacy of award season has been raised (again)—the same names, the same roles, the same results…

 If you haven’t heard of indie drama Short Term 12, don’t be surprised.
-While it was the winner of the Audience Award at the 2013 SXSW Film Festival, and earned Brie Larson a Gotham Award for best actress (trumping Cate Blanchett in Blue Jasmine), its visibility has been slim and has fallen through the mainstream cracks.
+While it was the winner of the Audience Award at the 2013 SXSW Film Festival, and earned Brie Larson a Gotham Award for best actress (beating Cate Blanchett in Blue Jasmine), its visibility has been slim and has fallen through the mainstream cracks.

-Rumors regarding Brie Larson’s performance prior to Oscar nominations began a buzz about whether the film would receive recognition next to the Goliaths of Hollywood.
-While Larson delivered a few scenes that were worthy of recognition, the scene-stealer, and the greatest powerhouse performance of the film, came from a complete unknown—Lakeith Stanfield.
+Rumors regarding Brie Larson’s performance prior to Oscar nominations began a buzz about whether the film would receive recognition next to the goliaths of Hollywood.
+While Larson delivered a few scenes that were worthy of recognition, the scene-stealer, and the greatest powerhouse performance of the film, came from a complete unknown—LaKeith Stanfield.

 The 22-year-old who was formerly “working in a weed factory learning the science of marijuana,” is now an Independent Spirit Award nominee and proof of the power of personal reinvention.
 He’s also another example for Hollywood to realize that raw, untrained talent still exists.